-I’m still learning how to not get totally overwhelmed during the busy seasons of life, but I’ve gradually learned a few things that have definitely helped me stay more calm even when life is wildly busy!
+I’m still learning how to not get totally overwhelmed during the busy seasons of life, but I’ve gradually learned a few things that have definitely helped me stay calmer even when life is wildly busy!

 1. Realize You Can’t Do It All

 No one can do it all.
 No one.
 We sometimes like to think we can and it’s easy to look at others and think that they are.
 But trust me: it’s simply not true!